 The Student-Facing Curriculum

-For teachers and administrators who wish to assess whether the UTeach CS Principles curriculum might be a good fit for their students and school, a PDF of the student-facing curriculum (Fall 2017) is posted each Fall.
+For teachers and administrators who wish to assess whether the UTeach CS Principles curriculum might be a good fit for their students and school, a PDF of the student-facing curriculum is posted each Fall.
 Please note that this PDF is static and does not include teacher materials.

 For teachers who participate in professional learning or ongoing support, the curriculum is available in a dynamic, web-based format, maintained and updated by the UTeach Computer Science team.
 For more information on the curriculum, please review: